• Skip to primary navigation

 Pairing wine with Thanksgiving is about the ensemble of food versus one dish.

 I’ve spoken at events and news television programs throughout the years on pairing wines with holiday food, and preparing for my first engagement allowed me to sit down and really think about ways to keep things simple, straightforward, and stress-free.
-Most of my events have been in Oregon, in the Willamette Valley, so I tend to focus mostly local and value-driven options for the upcoming holidays.
+I live in Oregon, in the Willamette Valley, so I tend to focus on local and value-driven options for the upcoming holidays when I can.

 So for Thanksgiving I offer a few standard recommendations to have at your dinner.
 They are by no means your only options, but intended as solid and carefree recommendations that should pair nicely with your dinner without taking away from the multitude of flavors of the day.

-One final note: I like to keep it local (or at least domestic) for this American holiday.
+One final note: I like to keep it domestic for this holiday.
 But if that is not accessible or desirable for you I offer some widely available alternatives that should be available wherever you are, at any budget.

 Sparkling Wine